 Bindu located at a distance of 106km from Siliguri can be easily approached through roadway in buses and private cars.
 Bindu is the last village of Indian nation, close to the India-Bhutan border.
 You can even wish to make an onward journey to Bhutan which is undoubtedly beautiful and thoroughly picturesque.
 The roads passing through lush tea estates and other small calm villages along the way, gifts a memorable journey in Bindu.

 Being located at an elevation of 2000ft Bindu is blessed with temperate weather and except for monsoon season Bindu can be visited throughout the year.
-Bindu is one of the few places in Dooars which can be visited through the year.
+Bindu is one of the few places in Dooars which can be visited throughout the year.
 Winters are known to be the best time to visit Bindu.
 Since, during this time of the year, visitors can spot the migratory water fowls in Bindu.

 Buxa National Park